microsoft/ignite25-LAB550-mitigating-cloud-threats-with-microsoft-defender-for-cloud/lab/instructions/instructions.md

 1. In the left navigation menu for Microsoft Defender for Cloud, under the *General* section, select **Overview**.

-1. The Overview blade provides a unified view into the security posture and includes multiple independent cloud security pillars such as Security posture, Regulatory compliance, Workload protections, Firewall Manager, Inventory, and Information Protection (preview).
+1. The Overview blade provides a unified view into the security posture and includes multiple independent cloud security pillars such as Security posture, Regulatory compliance, Workload protections, Firewall Manager, Inventory, and Information Protection.
 Each of these pillars also has its dedicated dashboard allowing deeper insights and actions around that vertical, providing easy access and better visibility for security professionals.

     >**Note:** The top menu bar allows you to view and filter subscriptions by selecting the Subscriptions button.
 In this lab, we will use only one but selecting different/additional subscriptions will adjust the interface to reflect the security posture of the selected subscriptions

-1. Click on the **What’s new** icon link – a new tab opens with the latest release notes where you can stay current on the new features, bug fixes, and more.

     >**Note:** The high-level numbers at the top menu; This view allows you to see a summary of your subscriptions, active recommendations, and security alerts alongside connected cloud accounts.

+1. Click on the **What’s new** item in the toolbar – a new tab opens with the latest release notes where you can stay current on the new features, bug fixes, and more.

+1. Either close the **What's new** tab or switch back to the **Azure Portal** tab.

 1. From the top menu bar, select **Azure subscriptions**.
 This will bring you into the environment settings where you can select from the available subscriptions.

 1. Return to the **Overview** page, and review the **Security posture** tile.
-You can see your current *Secure score* along with the number of completed controls and recommendations.
-Selecting this tile will redirect you to a drill-down view across subscriptions
+You can see your current **Secure score** along with the number of completed controls and recommendations.
+Selecting this tile will redirect you to a drill-down view across subscriptions.

+    >**Note:** It will take around 2 minutes to load the security posture page.

 1. On the **Regulatory compliance** tile, you can get insights into your compliance posture based on continuous assessment of both Azure and hybrid cloud environments.
 This tile shows the following standards which are Microsoft Cloud Security benchmark, and Lowest compliance regulatory standard.
 To view the data we first need to add Security policies.